jadecobra/python_tdd_exercises/source/data structures: lists.rst

 * reverse
 * sort

-You can add tests for these methods to find out what they do.
+You can add tests for these :doc:`methods <functions>` to find out what they do.
 Do you want to `read more about lists <https://docs.python.org/3/tutorial/datastructures.html?highlight=list%20remove#more-on-lists>`_